spitlo/spitlo.github.io/content/code/dotfiles.md

 ## [`xt`](https://github.com/spitlo/dotfiles/blob/b601ed079b16e6651545f579d2a437f487af2965/.functions#L119-L156)

-This is so I never have to learn the flags for unrar, unzip, gunzip, tar et al.
+This is so I never have to learn the flags for unrar, unzip, gunzip, tar et al. Cant’t remember where I got this from initially.

   ![XKCD: Tar](https://imgs.xkcd.com/comics/tar.png)